yi-Xu-0100/hub-mirror/README_EN.md

 1. Generate a `GITEE_TOKEN` through `personal access token` in the `Gitee` **personal settings**, and copy the token content to the value area.

-   The token only appears once, please save it(it can be generated multiple times).
+   PS: The token only appears once, please save it(it can be generated multiple times).

    ![Generate a personal access token](./static/secret_key.png)

 2. Add the token to the `GitHub` repository, create a `GITEE_TOKEN` variable through the `Secrets` in the `GitHub` **repository settings**, and copy the private key content to the value area.

    ![Add the token](./static/secret_key_1.png)

+### `static_list` (recommended)

+`static_list`  is repos only mirror, but don't get list from repo api dynamically (the white/black list is still available), like 'repo1,repo2,repo3'.

 ## Thanks